francescawaters/conservation-events/README.md

     4. Once deployment finishes the app can be launched.

 ## Credits
+This project is based on the "I Think Therefore I Blog" project from the LMS.

 ### Content

-The content for the site was created by the developer.
+The content for the site was sourced from official event pages.

 ### Media

-The images used on the site were sourced from Cloudinary.
+The images used on the site were hosted on Cloudinary and sourced from official event pages.

-### Acknowledgements